 Services for Recognising Prior Learning and Competence include both personal guidance and also more in-depth evaluation on professional skills and competence.
 Those immigrants who have a residence permit can have their skills and competence evaluated through demonstration.
 Participants will receive a document on the test that explains what has been tested and with which methods.

 SIMHE-Metropolia services for recognition of competencies and prior learning are available in the field of business and technology.

-Services for recognition of competencies are aimed at immigrants, who
+Mapping of Competences is aimed at immigrants, who